Websites: https://www.cancer.org/ and https://www.cancer.org/involved/fundraise/relay-for-life.html

 - Advocacy—to enact policies that help save lives;

-- Service—service for cancer patients, for survivors, and for their families.
+- Service—for for cancer patients, for survivors, and for their families.

 Statewide, 75% of funds raised here are spent on national and California-based research, prevention, early detection, treatment, and patient support services.